Venzon/ChillDevViewHelpersBundle/Resources/doc/installation.md

 **Note:** `dev-master` is a reference to `master` branch which is **stable** - to use current development branch with latest updates use `dev-develop`.

-There are two optional dependencies, that you may, but don't have to install (they won't be installed automatically):
+There is also optional dependency, that you may, but don't have to install (it won't be installed automatically):

--   [Symfony HTTP Kernel component](https://github.com/symfony/HttpKernel): required if you want to use `xhtml` helper which binds for kernel events (if you use **Symfony2** you already have all Symfony components installed),
+-   [Symfony HTTP Kernel component](https://github.com/symfony/HttpKernel): required if you want to use `xhtml` helper which binds for kernel events (if you use **Symfony2** you already have all Symfony components installed).
--   [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle): required if you want to use `serializer` helper, which is just a wrapper for this bundle.

 ## Step 2: include bundle in your kernel